syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### openAddDialog()
 {:#methods:openadddialog}

-To Open the dialog to add new task to the gantt
+To Open the dialog to add new task to the Gantt

 #### Example